samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 > ### Using Published Adventures
 >
 > A published adventure includes a pregenerated scenario with the maps, NPCs, monsters, and treasures you need to run it.
-This allows you to focus your preparation time on plot developments that arise from the characters’ actions.
+This allows you to focus your preparation time on plot developments that arise from the characters' actions.
 >
 > You can adjust a published adventure so it better suits your campaign and appeals to your players.
-For example, you can replace the villain of an adventure with one the players have already encountered in your campaign, or add details from your campaign setting so the adventure involves your players’ characters in ways that the adventure’s designer never could have imagined.
+For example, you can replace the villain of an adventure with one the players have already encountered in your campaign, or add details from your campaign setting so the adventure involves your players' characters in ways that the adventure's designer never could have imagined.
 >
 > Published adventures also provide inspiration for your own adventures.
 You can even take a part of an adventure and incorporate it into a different one.
 For example, you might use a map of a temple but repopulate it with monsters of your choice, or you might use a chase sequence as a model for a pursuit scene in your campaign.